 The current statutes and regulations that form the framework for the application processes can be viewed under the

-General Provisions and Furbearers and Small Game, Except Migratory Birds sections of Colorado Parks and Wildlife regulations.
+General Provisions (PDF) and Game Damage (PDF) sections of Colorado Parks and Wildlife regulations.